-As theatrical producer Feldzieg, Doug McCall, the former director of the Liverpool Community Chorus, joins in on “Toledo Surprise” along with aspiring showgirl Kitty played by Kate Kisselstein.
+As theatrical producer Feldzieg, Doug McCall joins in on “Toledo Surprise” along with aspiring showgirl Kitty played by Kate Kisselstein.
 As Trix the Aviatrix, Marguerite Beebe flies everyone into marital bliss with “I Do, I Do in the Sky.”
 All along the way Baker’s Man in Chair adds delightfully droll commentary about the action and the actors.

-In some productions, the versatile Josh Taylor will take over as Feldzieg while Marlina Beebe steps in as one of the gangsters.
+In some productions, Josh Taylor will take over as Feldzieg while Marlin Beebe steps in as one of the gangsters.
 Rounding out the ensemble are Kathleen Hoy and Donna Smith.

 Produced by Heather Jensen, BTG’s “Drowsy Chaperone” is both the bee’s knees and the cat’s pajamas.
 Catch it while you can!